CIBC-Internal/python/Doc/library/os.rst

    id is known, not necessarily a child process.
 The :func:`spawn\* <spawnl>` functions called with :const:`P_NOWAIT` return suitable process handles.

+   .. versionchanged:: 3.5
+      If the system call is interrupted and the signal handler does not raise an exception, the function now retries the system call instead of raising an :exc:`InterruptedError` exception (see :pep:`475` for the rationale).

 .. function:: wait3(options)

    Similar to :func:`waitpid`, except no process id argument is given and a 3-element tuple containing the child's process id, exit status indication, and resource usage information is returned.
-Refer to :mod:`resource`.\
-   :func:`~resource.getrusage` for details on resource usage information.
+Refer to :mod:`resource`.\ :func:`~resource.getrusage` for details on resource usage information.
 The option argument is the same as that provided to :func:`waitpid` and :func:`wait4`.

-   Availability: Unix.
+   .. availability:: Unix.

 .. function:: wait4(pid, options)